csfahad/rbms/README.md

-# Railway Online Booking System
+# Railway Online Booking System - RailBuddy

-A comprehensive railway ticket booking system built with React, TypeScript, Node.js, and PostgreSQL.
+A comprehensive railway ticket booking system built with React, TypeScript, NodeJS, ExpressJS and PostgreSQL.
 This application provides a complete solution for train ticket booking with separate interfaces for users and administrators.

-## 🚀 Features
+## Features

 ### User Features